Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 ## 6. Deploying

 To know which Skills to serve, the Kernel watches a list of configured namespaces.
 These can be `toml` files hosted on a server.
+Check with your operator where this configuration file for the namespace that you deployed to in the previous step is hosted.
-If deploying to the [playground](https://gitlab.aleph-alpha.de/engineering/pharia-kernel-playground) , simply update the `namespace.toml` file in the GitLab UI and add your skill:
+Then, update the configuration file and add your Skill:

 ```toml
 # namespace.toml